 - 8.1.1 Since the approval of the PMF at Council on 12 April 2022, progress has continued in developing the Corporate Plan PMF.
 There are now 170 measures across the seven strategic outcomes, owned across our nine directorates.
 Work has taken place with each directorate to further refine measures, to understand the intricacies of the measures and when data can be made available.
-A summary of the activity that has taken place is set out below: - 8.1.2 Achievements April to June 2022 - Co-ordinators in each directorate appointed - Meetings have taken place with each directorate to develop indicators and build understanding of reporting cycles and requirements. - Developed council wide understanding of requirements on performance reporting - Directorate Co-ordinators Group established - Development work with Research and Intelligence to progress the option of hosting the PMF through Sandwell Trends using Power BI - Development and refinement of indicators measures that are available quarterly, reporting for many of them has at least a 3 to 4-week lag following the quarter end.
+A summary of the activity that has taken place is set out below: - 8.1.2 Achievements April to June 2022 - Co-ordinators in each directorate appointed - Meetings have taken place with each directorate to develop indicators and build understanding of reporting cycles and requirements. - Developed council wide understanding of requirements on performance reporting - Directorate Co-ordinators Group established - Development work with Research and Intelligence to progress the option of hosting the PMF through Sandwell Trends using Power BI - Development and refinement of indicators - 8.1.3 Our journey needs to continue to collectively develop a fully functioning performance management culture across the organisation. - 8.1.4 The indicators chosen as part of the Corporate Plan PMF include metrics that are available either quarterly, annually, biannually and in some cases termly.
+This provides a challenge for the first quarterly report as not all the measures are available for this period.
+With those measures that are available quarterly, reporting for many of them has at least a 3 to 4-week lag following the quarter end.
 Also, many of the annual or biannual measures are not available until the Autumn.
 Therefore, the metrics available for this quarter will be partial.
 As we progress through the monitoring year, data on more measures will become available for reporting.